ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 mechanism is assumed to exist but outside the scope of this document.

 HPKE in Base mode does not offer authentication as part of the HPKE KEM.
-In this case JOSE constructs like JWS and JSON Web Tokens (JWTs) can be used to add authentication.
-HPKE also offers modes that offer authentication.

-HPKE relies on a source of randomness to be available on the device.
+HPKE relies on a source of randomness being available on the device.
-In Key Agreement with Key Wrapping mode, CEK has to be randomly generated and it MUST be ensured that the guidelines in {{RFC8937}} for random number generations are followed.
+In Key Agreement with Key Wrapping mode, the CEK has to be randomly generated.
+The guidance on randomness in {{RFC4086}} applies.

 ## Key Management

-A single KEM key MUST NOT be used with multiple algorithms.
+A single KEM key should not be used with multiple algorithms.
 Each key and its associated algorithm suite, comprising the KEM, KDF, and AEAD, should be managed independently.
-This separation prevents unintended interactions or vulnerabilities between suites, ensuring the integrity and security guarantees of each algorithm suite are preserved.
-Additionally, the same key MUST NOT be used for both key encryption and integrated encryption, as it may introduce security risks.
+This separation prevents unintended interactions or vulnerabilities between algorithms, ensuring the integrity and security guarantees of each algorithm are preserved.
+Additionally, the same key should not be used for both key encryption and integrated encryption, as it may introduce security risks.
 It creates algorithm confusion, increases the potential for key leakage, cross-suite attacks, and improper handling of the key.

-A single recipient or sender key MUST NOT be used with both JOSE-HPKE and other algorithms as this might enable cross-protocol attacks.

-## Plaintext Compression

-Implementers are advised to review Section 3.6 of {{RFC8725}}, which states:
-Compression of data SHOULD NOT be done before encryption, because such compressed data often reveals information about the plaintext.

-## Header Parameters

-Implementers are advised to review Section 3.10 of {{RFC8725}}, which comments on application processing of JWE Protected Headers.
-Additionally, Unprotected Headers can contain similar information which an attacker could leverage to mount denial of service, forgery or injection attacks.

-## Ensure Cryptographic Keys Have Sufficient Entropy

-Implementers are advised to review Section 3.5 of {{RFC8725}}, which provides comments on entropy requirements for keys.
-This guidance is relevant to both public and private keys used in both Key Encryption and Integrated Encryption.
-Additionally, this guidance is applicable to content encryption keys used in Key Encryption mode.

-## Validate Cryptographic Inputs

-Implementers are advised to review Section 3.4 of {{RFC8725}}, which provides comments on the validation of cryptographic inputs.
-This guidance is relevant to both public and private keys used in both Key Encryption and Integrated Encryption, specifically focusing on the structure of the public and private keys.
-These inputs are crucial for the HPKE KEM operations.

-## Use Appropriate Algorithms

-Implementers are advised to review Section 3.2 of {{RFC8725}}, which comments on the selection of appropriate algorithms.
-This is guidance is relevant to both Key Encryption and Integrated Encryption.
-When using Key Encryption, the strength of the content encryption algorithm should not be significantly different from the strengh of the Key Encryption algorithms used.

 ## Static Asymmetric Authentication in HPKE